 - Our last point would be to try as best as you can to make sure that this conversation about your personal finances is not the last.
 As you have now broken the ice, further discussions regarding money could be easier and more valuable.
 Your relationship with money will also evolve over time so consistently touching base regarding each other’s positions could be a very important exercise.

 We sincerely hope that you have found the information within this guide useful and we also hope that you are able in the near or distant future to talk to your partner about money and personal finances.
 As a short term loan lender, we understand here at Wizzcash that sometimes loans or emergency borrowing may well form a part of your discussions around money.
-If you would like to learn more about our payday loans then please click here.
-To learn more about Wizzcash then please click here.
+You could find out more about our payday loan or to learn more about Wizzcash then please click here.